1. Denver is near the mountains, not in them.

 6. Denver has one of the most unique city park systems in the nation.

 Denver loves its sports, from basketball to football to soccer to baseball.
 Denver also has horse racing and a professional rodeo.
 Denver has 90 golf courses, miles of bike paths and the nation's most unique city park system.
-Visitors can explore the city using B-cycle, Denver's pioneering bike-sharing program.
-Pick up a bike at one of 80-plus stations (located near hotels and major attractions), take a ride and return it at any other station – all for a small membership fee.

 9. It's easy being "green" in Denver.

 From global warming and renewable energy to environmental cleanup, Denver is emerging as a model for sustainable cities.
-The Colorado Convention Center is green through and through, including a rare LEED Gold certification for existing buildings and the Blue Bear Farm that grows more than 5,000 pounds of fresh produce annually!
+The Colorado Convention Center is green through and through, including a rare LEED Gold certification for existing buildings and the Blue Bear Farm, which grows more than 5,000 pounds of fresh produce annually!
 Denver International Airport is dedicated to sustainable practices, including a Community Stewardship philosophy that includes energy and environmental management, green buildings and noise abatement.
 The Denver Zoo's Toyota Elephant Passage uses a biomass gasification system, which can turn human trash and animal waste into energy to power the exhibit.
 Plus, many of Denver’s famous craft breweries are committed to recycling programs and responsible water usage.

 10. Denver is farm-fresh.